Alexandria Rovers

 The Alexandria Rovers are an Australian rugby league football team based in Alexandria, New South Wales, a suburb of south-central Sydney.
 They play in the South Sydney District Junior Rugby Football League.
+The Alexandria Rovers Won their first senior premiership in over 30 years With their A Reserves 2023 team, Defeating The Redfern All Blacks after being down by 12 points at half time.

 Notable Juniors

 Notable First Grade Players that have played in the Alexandria Rovers include: